Thermo Fisher's Focus on Emerging Markets and Profitability Sets the Stage for Growth

 In addition to the unmatched distribution infrastructure, the company has a strong analytical product portfolio that further allows for client penetration and cross-selling opportunities.
 Thermo Fisher has launched a number of successful products over the past year, particularly in mass spectrometry.
 The Q Exactive mass spectrometer launched this year has already exceeded both the firm's and our initial expectations and is on track to deliver more than $100 million in sales despite its hefty price tag and challenging end market conditions.
 Thanks to the Dionex acquisition, its new liquid chromatography offerings also have the potential to improve Thermo Fisher's competitive standing.
 The company points out that its research and development as a percentage of total revenue has increased from 4.1% in 2009 to 4.7% targeted for 2012--although we note that a big portion of this increase is simply due to a shift in mix aided by acquisitions.

-Alex Morozov does not own shares in any of the securities mentioned above.
+Alex Morozov does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.